 In Ireland you must give notice if you propose to install or alter any water fitting.

-Notice must also be given if you intend to bury a supply pipe underground or embed it in a solid wall or floor Plumbing, Heating and Waste Systems
+Notice must also be given if you intend to bury a supply pipe underground or embed it in a solid bathroom wall or floor tiles Plumbing, Heating and Waste Systems

 branch supply pipe to enable you to turn off its water supply if necessary.